 "Blind or other persons with print disabilities" – The term 'blind or other persons with print disabilities' means children served under this Act and who may qualify in accordance with the Act entitled An Act to Provide Books for the Adult Blind, approved March 3, 1931 (2 U.S.C.
 135a; 46 Stat.
-1487) to receive books and other publications produced in specialized formats.
+1487) to receive books and other publications produced in accessible formats.

-The Library of Congress regulations (36 CFR 701.6(b)(1) related to An Act to Provide Books for the Adult Blind provide that blind persons or other persons with print disabilities include:
+The Library of Congress regulations (36 CFR 701.6(b)(1)) related to An Act to Provide Books for the Adult Blind provide that eligible persons include someone who: